rbong/galvanize.vim/README.md

 Registers a-z (which can also be represented as A-Z) and the unnamed register can be used.

+galvanize.vim requires neovim for its full range of features.

 See the vim help documentation for more.

 ## Examples